- 1. What is plasma?

 - 5. How do I know if I can donate?

-For most specialty plasma programs, you must be 18 years of age or older, meet our minimum weight requirements and be in good health.
+For most plasma programs, you must be 18 years of age or older, meet our minimum weight requirements and be in good health.
 At your initial appointment, you will receive a physical exam and your medical history will be reviewed.
 These steps help ensure donating is safe for you and those receiving products produced from your plasma.
 At every visit, your health will be screened to help you have a safe donation.

 - 6. How soon after donating whole blood can someone donate plasma?
 What about vice versa?